APNA’s workforce survey aims to equip nurses working in primary health care with information on the workforce conditions of their profession

 The APNA Transition program will deliver and evaluate an accessible and structured 12 month transition program, with the aim of increasing the confidence, skills and knowledge of nurses, commencing work in primary health care settings1.

 The program will be delivered in two tranches with nurses who have recently commenced work in primary health care.
-The timeframes for each tranche are as follows:
+The timeframes for each tranche are:

 1 For the purposes of the APNA Transition to Practice program, primary health care settings are considered to be workplaces outside of the acute health care setting – including aged care, correctional health, community care and general practice.